symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 Be more specific, if possible.
 If race is pertinent to the story, ask your source for their preference on what term(s) to use.
 Do not use the outdated term *Oriental*, which AAJA describes as “[a] vestige of European imperialism,” “a term of condescension” and “at minimum… vague.”

+Just as you would not call someone who is African American simply "African," do not call someone who is Asian American simply "Asian."

 *AAPI*, which stands for Asian Americans and Pacific Islanders, is an acronym “widely used by people within these communities” but may not be familiar to readers outside of them, the [*AP Stylebook*](https://www.apstylebook.com/ap_stylebook/race-related-coverage) notes.
 AP recommends: “Spell out the full term; use AAPI only in direct quotations and explain the term.”